 By the mid-1930s, Spain was gripped by a crisis that had been years in the making.
-A leftist government had stood by and permitted large parts of the country to fall into the hands of extreme left-wing forces, such as anarchists, radical socialists, and communists.
-These people, like their revolutionary counterparts in other European nations, cared little or nothing for Spain’s history and traditions.
+A weak, ineffective central government had stood by and permitted large parts of the country to fall into the hands of extreme left-wing forces, such as anarchists, radical socialists, and communists.
+These people, like their revolutionary counterparts in other European nations, cared little or nothing for Spain’s history and conservative traditions.

 The rising succeeded immediately in some places, and failed in others.
 The capture of Seville by the army rebels was notable in the use of both force and daring to carry it out.
 The army leader in Seville, Queipo de Llano, did make some exaggerated claims regarding the seizure of the city; but it is clear that bold and decisive action by a small force against a much larger one was the main reason the rising succeeded in Seville.